xavier-tobin/PatternAnnotatedString/README.md

 ![Search result highlighting](images/search_result_highlighting.webp)

 > [!WARNING]
-> Note the two simple methods to avoid too many or slow re-compositions when using dynamic patterns:
+> Note the methods to avoid excessive or slow re-compositions when using dynamic patterns:
 > 1. Use `remember` to cache the `PatternAnnotation` with the dynamic pattern.
 This prevents the
      pattern from having to be instantiated and rebuilt on every recomposition.
-> 2. Use the `PerformanceStrategy.Performant` option when calling `annotatedWith`.
-This will
+> 2. When immediacy is not crucial, use the `PerformanceStrategy.Performant` option when calling
-     mean that text is styled in a background thread, and lead to a *slight* delay in the styles being visible.
+     `annotatedWith()` or `patternAnnotatedString()`.
+This means that text is styled in a background thread and leads to a *slight* delay in the styles becoming visible.

 ## Inline content